airbytehq/airbyte/docs/understanding-airbyte/database-data-catalog.md

   - The `actor_type` column tells us whether the record represents a Source or a Destination.
   - The `spec` column is a JSON blob.
 The schema of this JSON blob matches the [spec](airbyte-protocol.md#actor-specification) model in the Airbyte Protocol.
 Because the protocol object is JSON, this has to be a JSON blob.
   - The `support_level` describes the support level of the connector (e.g. `community`, `certified`, or `archived`).
-    - In the product UI, Marketplace contains connectors with `community` support level, and Integrations tab contains `certified` connectors.
+    - In the product UI, the Marketplace tab contains connectors with `community` support level, and Airbyte Connectors tab contains `certified` connectors.
     - `support_level: archived` signals that this connector is no longer supported, and it's not available to install for any new connections.
   - The `docker_repository` field is the name of the docker image associated with the connector definition. `docker_image_tag` is the tag of the docker image and the version of the connector definition.
   - The `source_type` field is only used for Sources, and represents the category of the connector definition (e.g. API, Database).